-Contact email@example.com to sign up for a volunteer shift to participate in garden care.
+Register above, or contact email@example.com to sign up for a volunteer shift to participate in garden care.

-The Connecting Generations Initiative is made possible through the Surrey Intercultural Senior Social Inclusion Partnership Network, a collective impact initiative funded by Employment and Social Development Canada, under the New Horizons for Seniors Program.
+The Connecting Generations Initiative and the Walkit Web Map Activity Program are made possible through the Surrey Intercultural Senior Social Inclusion Partnership Network, funded by Employment and Social Development Canada, under the New Horizons for Seniors Program, which: